wislem/lightbox/README.md

 Bootstrap 3 Lightbox
 ========

+*This Fork adds Instagram video support.

+Just use "instagram" in the data-type (instead of image, youtube or vimeo).

 A lightbox module for Bootstrap that supports images, YouTube videos, and galleries - built around Bootstrap's Modal plugin.

 See the github page for docs: http://ashleydw.github.io/lightbox